 Here the degree shift comes from the squared dilation of $\bC^{\times}$ on $\gl_{n}$ and $\Hom(V_{m},V_{n})$.
-Tensoring with the determinant line bundles commutes with the direct and inverse image functors, hence also commutes with the Kn{\"o}rrer periodicity (Remark~\ref{rmk:kno}).
+Tensoring with these determinant line bundles commutes with the direct and inverse image functors, hence it also commutes with the Kn{\"o}rrer periodicity (Remark~\ref{rmk:kno}).
 Now, by flat base change